FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 }
 ```

-The above component uses the `useSession()` hook provided by NextAuth.js to dynamically render either a “Sign in” or “Sign out” button.
+The above component uses the `useSession()` hook provided by NextAuth.js to dynamically render either a "Sign in" or "Sign out" button.

 Once you’ve created the `login-btn.tsx` component, you can add it to your `index.tsx` file.